-It is tall and colorful.
+It is tall, heavy, and colorful.
 The large stream of water penetrates underground then drops as high as 120 meters (40 ft) from the lip of the spring.
-It looks like a knife (Sipiso-Piso means like a knife) that pierces the forest.
+It looks like a knife (Sipiso-Piso means ‘like a knife’) that pierces the forest.
 The sparks and splashes that occur throughout the day and night have formed an eternal rainbow in the fountain below.
 Since it is a jungle area, there is also the possibility that you will find apes hanging on trees and watching you from a distance.
-Before you see this waterfall up close, visit the viewing post located on the top of the hill.
-You will see landscape views of Karo, Lake Toba, and Samosir.

 What to Expect

-The ladder down to the fountain is steep so be careful and be mindful of your steps.
+The ladder down to the fountain is steep.
+So, be careful.
+In particular, be mindful of your steps.
 There are food stalls just before you descend.
 Grab some food and drink to prepare for your stamina.
-Accommodations, restaurants, souvenir shops are available around Tongging.
+Accommodations, restaurants, souvenir shops are available at Simalem and Tongging.

 “One the most famous waterfall in Lake Toba area.
 Easy to access, but you need to trek for an hour to reach the bottom of the waterfall.”
 Gunardy Putra (Source)